microsoft/cordova-simulate/README.md

 *simulate_gap.js*

 This file sits between the `app-host-handlers` and `sim-host-handlers`.
 The key difference between it and the previous two is that it runs in a nodejs context and has access to all the features that node provides(including NPM modules).
 This allows you to write any plugin for cordova simulate that you could write for a native device.
 Cordova_gap files are written in the same service-method style that the other plugin files are written in.
-Finally, simulate_gap plugins have access to all other simulate_gap plugins through the nodePlugins object.
-Other plugins can be called by using nodePlugins[`service`][`method`] syntax.
+Finally, simulate_gap plugins have access to all other simulate_gap plugins through the simulateGapPlugins object.
+Other plugins can be called by using simulateGapPlugins[`service`][`method`] syntax.

 NOTE: Cordova-Simulate will first look for a exec handler in the app-host before checking a `simulate_gap.js` file.
 This means if you have a duplicate handler in `app-host-handlers.js` it will be run instead.